AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/content.rst

 User Activities
 ===============

-In order to finalize the qualification of |project_name|, the user needs to perform a set of activities, described hereafer:
+To finalize the qualification of |project_name|, the Tool User needs to perform a set of activities, described hereafter:

 .. qmlink::